10 flowers for clay soil

 Euphorbia characias subsp. wulfenii

-Hydrangea macrophylla has dome-shaped clusters of flowers in blue or pink that smother this blousy shrub in July and August.
+Hydrangea macrophylla has dome-shaped clusters of flowers in blue or pink that smother this blowsy shrub in July and August.
 Protect from cold, drying winds.
-Height: 1.5m.

-Grown for its autumn display of papery orange lanterns, which can be dried for indoor displays, Physalis alkekengi var. franchetii is a vigorous perennial that likes sun or partial shade.
-Height: 75cm.
+Grown for its autumn display of papery orange lanterns, which can be dried for indoor displays, Chinese lantern plant (Physalis alkekengi var. franchetii) is a vigorous perennial that likes sun or partial shade.